 Pavlova, the sweet meringue dessert, was named after Russian prima ballerina Anna Pavlova when she visited New Zealand in the 1920s.
 Popular around the world, the crisp shell hides a heavenly soft centre, and is topped with cream and fruit, usually berries or kiwis.

 Belgium’s love affair with cocoa is a long, passionate one that dates back to the 17th century, when explorers brought the magical beans to the country and the art of chocolate and praline making was born.
 Today, Belgium boasts an array of master chocolatiers who are devoted to their art, including Neuhaus, Pierre Marcolini and, of course, Godiva.

 To eat like a local in Iceland is to sample skyr (pronounced ‘skee-er’), a thick and creamy cultured dairy product that resembles yogurt, but is technically a type of fresh cheese.
 This fat-free, calcium- and protein-rich Viking superfood is almost as famous an export as Björk, and is made from one of the country’s oldest recipes.

-Lovely with fresh fruit, its luscious texture also works well with savoury flavours: think beef carpaccio with rocket and blueberry skyr sauce.
+Lovely with fresh fruit, its luscious texture also works well with savory flavours: think beef carpaccio with rocket and blueberry skyr sauce.
 Or how about a skyr made with dill and fresh herbs, served atop grilled Arctic char?

 Cheers for chowder

 Clam chowder, the thick and comforting seafood soup, is a staple dish of New Englanders.
-Bursting with flavours and textures of shellfish, bacon and potatoes, it’s sometimes served in a hollowed-out bread roll or with croutons, and has myriad variations.
+Bursting with flavors and textures of shellfish, bacon and potatoes, it’s sometimes served in a hollowed-out bread roll or with croutons, and has myriad variations.

 Thought to be named after the cauldron it was cooked in, chowder provided hearty fare for sailors in the 1800s: it was even written about in Moby Dick.